-Pilates is a low-impact (no jumping around!) way of being active that aims to improve posture and movement.
+Pilates is a low-impact (no jumping around) way of being active that aims to improve your posture and movement.

-It is usually done on a mat, but you can also use special equipment that has been designed to work on different muscle groups.
+It is usually done on a mat, but you can also use special equipment that has been designed to work on different muscles.

 What are the benefits of Pilates during pregnancy?

 There is little research on the benefits of pregnancy Pilates - but it could help prevent aches and pains while you’re expecting.

 Pilates often focusses on strengthening your pelvic floor, which is important for labour and recovery after birth.
 A strong pelvic floor can also help you avoid wetting yourself by accident when you cough, sneeze or exercise.
 Try these pelvic floor exercises.

 How can I make sure Pilates is safe for me in pregnancy?

 Be careful not to over-exert yourself or stretch too much.
 And once you get to 16 weeks pregnant, avoid exercises where you lie on your back.